dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 	- Rule of Law checks the arbitrariness of power.
 	- Rule of law is on part of the government.
 	- Rule of Law = LImited Government.
+- Constitutionalism is a feature only of Democracy.

+Example: Fundamental Right is a part of 'Rule o'